 It looked nothing like fried chicken and quite frankly didn't taste like it either.
 It was so much more!
 The moment I sunk my teeth into that turkey I knew immediately I never wanted a regular oven-roasted turkey on our Thanksgiving table again.

 The rest is history folks.
 Frying a turkey is simply life-changing.
 It is UNBELIEVABLY tender and moist.
 The flavor is OUT OF THIS WORLD good and it will no joke blow you away.
-Say goodbye to dry bland boring roasted turkey and hello to the new love of your life.
-Fried turkey baby!
+This Southern cook has said goodbye to dry bland boring roasted turkey and hello to the new love of my life.
+After doing this myself for a couple of years now, let me show you how my dad taught me - and how to safely fry a whole turkey for your Thanksgiving day table!

 - burner with timer